 There are plenty of names for pregnancy brain.
 Some call it pregnancy fog, placenta brain, or pregnancy forgetfulness.
 However, they’re all equally frustrating.

 Why Does Pregnancy Brain Happen?

-Pregnancy Brain is thought to be caused by the hormonal shifts during pregnancy.
+Some believe that the hormonal shifts during pregnancy cause Pregnancy Brain.
 Biology has perfected your body’s ability to carry your baby over centuries of doing so.
 Because of that, we have many ‘programmed’ changes that happen automatically in our bodies through pregnancy!
-Just like the pregnancy hormone changes that occur the moment you become pregnant (see this blog), your body is working double time to grow that baby.
+Just like the pregnancy hormone changes that occur the moment you become pregnant (see this blog), your body is working double-time to grow that baby.

 You need more energy when pregnant

 Growing a baby is really hard work!
 Your body needs more energy and nutrients to keep your body functioning and to grow your baby at the same time.
 Certain nutrients, like DHA and choline, can be really beneficial to brain function in you and your baby and can help to keep the memory loss at bay.
 Finding these nutrients in your food is the best way for your body to absorb them – sometimes this can be difficult so seeing a Dietitian can be really beneficial.